Parsl/parsl/docs/userguide/glossary.rst

 **Job:**
 ---------

-A job in Parsl refers to a unit of work that is submitted to an execution environment (like a cluster or cloud) for processing.
-It's like a task that needs to be done, such as running a script or processing data, and it can consist of one or more tasks that are executed on a compute resource.
+A job in Parsl is a unit of work submitted to an execution environment (such as a cluster or cloud) for processing.
+It can consist of one or more apps executed on computational resources.

 .. _launcherglossary: